Here’s a recap of eight major humanitarian crises we were tracking in 2015.

-Late in 2015, about 90,000 people in Somalia were displaced by flooding attributed to effects of El Nino.
+Late in 2015, about 90,000 people in Somalia were displaced by flooding attributed to the effects of El Nino.

 Central American drought

-Prolonged dry weather associated with El Niño severely reduced crop yields in El Salvador, Guatemala, Honduras and Nicaragua during 2015.
+Prolonged dry weather associated with El Niño severely reduced crop yields in El Salvador, Guatemala, Honduras, and Nicaragua during 2015.

 In October, the U.N. reported that 3.5 million people had been affected in Guatemala, Honduras, and El Salvador, and more than 2 million needed immediate food assistance, health care, livelihood support.
 The number is expected to increase by early 2016.